Jinming3/RecursiveRegulator/README.md

 Language: Python 3.10

 System examples:
-in "RecursiveRegulator", "update_system.py" contains varying system data and recursive regulator adapting trained model, e.g., update_RLC.py.
+in "RecursiveRegulator", 'update_{system}.py' contains varying system data and recursive regulator to adapt trained model, e.g., update_RLC.py.
-"train_system.py" is to train and save nonlinear model for static systems.
+'train_{system}.py' is to train and save nonlinear model for static systems.

 If the package path had problem, please change the path to obsolute, e.g., "F:/head...".